fridiculous/django-estimators/README.rst

 Using with Jupyter Notebook (or without a django app)
 -----------------------------------------------------

-Django-Estimators can run as a standalone django app.In order to have access to the django db, you'll need to set up the environment variable to load up your django project.
-In ipython, by default you can set the environment variable ``DJANGO_SETTINGS_MODULE`` to ``estimators.template_settings`` like so
+Django-Estimators can run as a standalone django app.
+In order to have access to the django db, set up the environment variable to load up your django project.
+In ipython, set the environment variable ``DJANGO_SETTINGS_MODULE`` to ``estimators.template_settings``:
 ::

     import os